Find Affordable College Courses

 UMN Twin Cities Special Education Bachelor’s Program

-Of the 25 students who earned a bachelor's degree in Special Education from UMN Twin Cities in 2020-2021, 16% were men and 84% were women.
-The typical special ed bachelor's degree program is made up of only 13% men.
-So male students are more repesented at UMN Twin Cities since its program graduates 3% more men than average.
+For the most recent academic year available, 17% of special ed bachelor's degrees went to men and 83% went to women.
+The typical special ed bachelor's degree program is made up of only 12% men.
+So male students are more repesented at UMN Twin Cities since its program graduates 4% more men than average.

 undefined